PhillypHenning/Witchlight/Sessions/Arc-4/Session-1.md

 ## NPCs
 - Sevro
     - Hopes the his sister found her way back to Tither as he believes he has exhausted his options in the swamps of Hither
-    - Is impressed by Sevro's (Darrow's) escape but doesn't want to outright say anything
+    - Is impressed by Darrow having narrowly escaped the Bullywogs of Downfall
+        - Jewels will become Darrow's friend and will soon forget all about Sevro
 - Clobberclaw
     - Working for Endelyn
     - Plans on speaking to the Hourglass coven when he gets to Tither
+    - Will try and get information on who the party members are